My Story of Coping with Constant PEG Tube Pain

-Last year, to make a long story short, I had a bunch of GI issues.
+Not long ago, to make a long story short, I had a bunch of GI issues.
 The GI team decided to give me a peg tube.

-I want to be friends with it, but it's a battle.
-I can never be fully comfortable with it because I've been in pain 9/10 times since the minute I got it.
-I kept being told the pain would stop, and it never did.
-I had a Mickey button for years, but because I ended up needing a feeding pump, they decided that it would be best to switch to a peg tube just because a peg is supposedly low maintenance.
-I just have to laugh at that because nothing with SMA is low maintenance unfortunately.
+I had a Mickey button for years.
+But because I ended up needing a feeding pump, they decided that it would be best to switch to a peg tube just because a peg is supposedly low maintenance.
+I just have to laugh at that, because nothing with SMA is low maintenance unfortunately.

 As I write this, I recently had a cauterization and everyone said it would be painless and easy.
 I was expecting terrible pain, but what I got was way worse.
 Even though I had something to numb the area, it was awful.
 I put this procedure off for a while because I had anxiety about it all.
 But I had to do it to avoid more long-term problems and even worse pain.

 Able-bodied people’s pain tolerance and mine are extremely different.
 I truly wish that living with spinal muscular atrophy were so much easier.
-I live life as fully as possible, I don't have time to be held back by something I was told would be easier.
+I live life as fully as possible.
+I don't have time to be held back by something I was told would be easier.

-There are positives - I remind myself
+There are still positives of the peg tube, I remind myself

 Trying to balance positives and negatives